 The academic year consists of two 16-week semesters, and an 8-week summer session.
 Typically, the fall semester begins in August and ends in December, the spring semester begins in January and ends in May, and the summer session is in June and July.
 Additionally, classes are offered during intersessions between semesters and before and after the summer session.
-Evening and weekend courses are normally available throughout the year.
+Evening and weekend courses are normally available during fall and spring semesters.